appsmithorg/appsmith-docs/troubleshooting-guide/deployment-errors.md

 1. In the file `docker-compose.yml` , change the ports for the Nginx container to a custom port
 2. Run `docker-compose up -d`

-{% hint style="success" %}
-To kill a previous version of appsmith running on these ports, run the following:
+> To kill a previous version of appsmith running on these ports, run the following:

 * sudo su
 * docker container kill $\(docker ps -q\)
-{% endhint %}

 ## Containers Failed to Start